 James Merson, Ph.D., is the Global Therapeutic Area Head for Infectious Diseases at Janssen Research & Development, L.L.C.
-He leads a global team focused on continuously creating and progressing transformational medicines to help fight infectious diseases including influenza, respiratory syncytial virus (RSV), HIV and hepatitis B.
+He is a member of the Senior R&D Leadership Team, leading the global Infectious Disease therapeutics team as they continue to create and advance transformational medicines to help treat, prevent and cure patients with respiratory infections, HIV and hepatitis B.

-James holds more than 25 years of R&D experience in antivirals, vaccines (prophylactic and therapeutic) and immuno-oncology.
-Previously at Pfizer, Inc., he held a succession of leadership positions including Chief Scientific Officer of the Vaccine Immunotherapeutics Research Unit, co-leader of Infectious Diseases and Head of their Antiviral Therapeutic Area.
-Throughout his tenure, James led the development of a series antiviral molecules for the treatment of HIV (CCR5 antagonist) and hepatitis C. He also realized the potential of antibacterial macromolecules and the clinical evaluation of novel broad-spectrum antibiotics.
+James holds more than 30 years of R&D experience in antivirals, vaccines and immuno-oncology.
+Previously at Pfizer, Inc., he held a succession of leadership positions, including Chief Scientific Officer of the Vaccine Immunotherapeutics Research Unit, co-leader of Infectious Diseases and Head of their Antiviral Therapeutic Area.

 Richard Tillyer, Ph.D, is Global Head, Discovery, Product Development & Supply, Janssen Research and Development.
 In this role, he leads an integrated discovery, process development and clinical supply organization that comprises all modalities including small molecules, traditional and non-traditional single molecule biologics, and larger, more complex multicomponent biologics including RNA, viruses and cells.